 Whenever I start talking to parents about being intentional in teaching their kids how to grow in Godly character, one of their biggest concerns is this.
 They know they themselves don’t have it together and they don’t want to be hypocrites in the eyes of their children.
 How parents can walk the talk when growing kids in character is a noble concern.

-Kids are very quick to see hypocrisy so we do need to walk the talk, not just talk it – we do need to practice what we teach.
+Kids are very quick to see hypocrisy, so we do need to walk the talk, not just talk it – we do need to practice what we teach.
 But this does not mean that we have to have each character trait down pat in our life before we teach our kids.
 Poor kids if that was the case!!
 But do we have a right understanding of hypocrisy?

-Hypocrisy is when there is a difference between what we say and what we do.
+When there is a difference between what we say and what we do, that is hypocrisy.
 Hypocrisy is when we set out to look like we know it all – and yet we don’t.
-Hypocrisy is pretending that we have it all sorted, that we have arrived.
+It is pretending that we have it all sorted, that we have arrived.
 Our kids will see that pretense and turn away from our instruction.

-And this is the key – it is about showing them that we are GROWING in character – not that we have it all together and not that we have made it.
+And this is the key – it is about showing them that we are growing in character – not that we have it all together and not that we have made it.

 We need to show our kids, that we are serious about growing in character.
 I define character as the quality of our responses to people or circumstances, based on our moral values.

 When we create an atmosphere of learning good responses as our normal family way, we start to create a culture of character in our family.
 This culture can only be healthy if it is based on growing rather than arriving.

 Will any of us ever be fully, completely, totally – orderly, or punctual, or diligent, or creative?
 I doubt it!
 It isn’t about having arrived at achieving total success in any one of these character qualities, but rather a commitment to continue to grow and practice choices based on our moral values.
 This is what character development is about.

 5 Keys for Growing Kids In Character